 Enjoying the post so far?
 Think it’s been helpful?
 Wanna do a good deed today?
 Then save it to Pinterest so other people can experience it too!

 6 Ideas to Save Money on Cable, Internet, and Mobile

 You probably spend way more money than you need to stay plugged into the info matrix.
 Here’s how you can fix that without visiting the Oracle:

 I can’t think of a reason why you’d need to have a landline for your house these days.

 We used to have one for emergency purposes and our home security system.

-But after our house fell into a state of depression from the lack of calls it received, and we got a security system that let’s us monitor our home from our phones or laptops, we ditched the landline.
+But after our house became depressed from the lack of calls it received and we got a security system that let’s us monitor our home from our mobile devices, we ditched the landline.

 Sure, our mobile tech could fail during the next Purge or Zombie Apocalypse and we’d probably die…